Verthon/micro-examples/Readme.md

 ### [18-18](https://github.com/WuMat/micro-examples/tree/main/react-18-18-not-working)

-In this example if we have dummy component without hook for example [Button](https://github.com/WuMat/micro-examples/blob/main/react-18-18-not-working/react-18-host/src/components/Button.js) or even component that only receiving props like [ReceiveProps]everything works correctly, But if something has hooks then fail [Counter](https://github.com/WuMat/micro-examples/blob/main/react-18-18-not-working/react-18-host/src/components/Counter.js)
+In this example if we have dummy component without hook for example [Button](https://github.com/WuMat/micro-examples/blob/main/react-18-18-not-working/react-18-host/src/components/Button.js) or even component that only receive props like [ReceiveProps](https://github.com/WuMat/micro-examples/blob/main/react-18-18-not-working/react-18-host/src/components/ReceivedProps.js) everything works correctly, But if something has hooks like [Counter](https://github.com/WuMat/micro-examples/blob/main/react-18-18-not-working/react-18-host/src/components/Counter.js) then we will receive a lot of errors

 ```javascript
 /**